 Step 2 - Payment: The leader pays online with a credit card, electronic check, or PayPal.
 Council refund policy.
 There is no onsite registration, so register online before arrival.

 Troops will collect the BSA Health and Medical Record (Parts A & B) from all attendees and will be responsible for their own first aid.
-Troops should have a medical form on-site for all participants.
+Troops should have a BSA Health and Medical Record on-site for all participants.
 Forms will be returned at check-out.

-Field uniforms are to be worn while traveling to and from Webelos Woods and to the Sunday morning Interfaith service.
-All other times activity uniforms (any Scout t-shirt) is to be worn.
+Scouts are encouraged to wear their field uniforms while traveling to and from Webelos Woods.
+FIeld uniforms should be worn during the Sunday morning Interfaith service.
+During other times, the activity uniform (any Scout t-shirt) can be worn.

 Scouts Interfaith Service

 Webelos Woods staff will hold a non-denominational service by eliciting help from the troop Chaplains and Chaplains aids.

 Park in designated parking areas only.
 Cars will not be permitted to be parked at troop campsites.
 Unit trailers may be left in their campsite as long as wheels are blocked and trailer is secured when unattended.